hatedamon/Rolimons-Trade-Ad-Poster/README.md

-Read the notes inside of AdAuto.py
+Configure your sets inside of AdAuto.py
-You need python to run these files -> https://www.python.org/downloads/ You also need to install the EditThisCookie extension Make sure to add Python to PATH.exe
+Make sure you have Python installed on your system